stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     image_alt: Artificial Intelligence
     title: We build AI products
     content: >
-      Artificial Intelligence is finally here.
-Cygence is leading it in the right direction.
+      And we build it the right way.
+Cygence is committed to research and development of artificial intelligence products so that it helps humans.
     actions:
       - label: Learn More
         url: /features